 *Septic Systems - Pop A Lid

 We can definitely work on your sewer pipe system, but if you're on a septic system and it's acting up, The Plumbinator recommends Alex at 512-844-6029.

 *Commercial Plumbing (Plumbing Inside Businesses) - Custom Plumbing

 The Plumbinator does residential plumbing, so if your business is backing up, call our friend Dennis at Custom Plumbing for commercial repair and installation - 512-837-0437.

 *Gas Pipe Installation and Repair - The Plumbinator

 Need a new gas line for a bigger water heater?
 Want to install an outdoor gas firepit?
 Our Master Plumber, Mickey Womack, is certified by the State's governing body, the Texas Railroad Commission, to work on LP (natural) gas, expertly and safely.
 Gas in dangerous!
-Make sure anyone who works on your gas lines are currently certified through the TRC.
+Make sure anyone who works on your gas lines is currently certified through the TRC.